 Choose Safe Cookware & Food Storage

 Many of us have been raised on nonstick cooking equipment like Teflon or other nonstick brands.
 While it was a convenient solution that saved time and money, it was silently poisonous!
 Eek.
-Despite being in compliance with e-WG rules, DuPont has used harmful chemicals in their production and in the use of Teflon products for nearly 50 years while ignoring harmful impacts.
+Despite being in compliance with e-WG rules, DuPont has used harmful chemicals in their production and in the use of Teflon products for nearly 50 years, ignoring harmful impacts.
 So if you made it through the 90’s – congratulations.
-What is the safest method today?
-Ceramic and glass!
+But what are the safest methods today?

 1. GreenPan Swift Healthy Ceramic Nonstick